 The wife of Engineering Officer, Lt.
 Claude J. Hill, Mildred Carlisle Herndon Hill, is the blonde in the polkadot ruffled collar dress, 4th from the left.

-Escolar 82k Commissioning party for the officers and crew of the Escolar (SS-294), May 19, 1944, probably in Portsmouth, N.H.
+Escolar 82k Commissioning party for the officers and crew of the Escolar (SS-294), 19 May 1944, in Philadelphia.

 The Engineering Officer, Lt.
 Claude J. Hill & his wife, Mildred Carlisle Herndon Hill, (7 months pregnant), is sitting on his right in the right upper corner.
 Cdr.
-William J. Millican is sitting immeadiatley in front of them with his legs crossed.
+William J. Millican is sitting immediately in front of them with his legs crossed.

 Escolar 51k Escolar's (SS-294) Engineering Officer, Lt.
 Claude J. Hill, 1944.